Hyu-Zhang/EgoVideoQA/README.md

 ```

 ## 🏆 Fine-tuned Checkpoints
+We have provided our fine-tuned model checkpoints, as well as the log file generated during training.

 ### 1. Direct Setting
 | Model | Open | Binary | All | Checkpoint | Log |